Passive communicator, are you aware of the elements that weaken and undermine your communication?

 The goal of such questions is usually to come across as more collaborative and not too aggressive when the result is not quite that.

-Note that this is different from the use of rhetorical questions that is excellent for engaging presentations (e.g. Have you discussed with a passive communicator before?
+Note that this is different from the use of rhetorical questions that are excellent for engaging presentations (e.g. Have you discussed with a passive communicator before?
 I can assure you that you will recognise some of those elements in their communication).

 The filler words